pcaisse/language-map-us/README.md

 # Language Map of the United States
 [![Netlify Status](https://api.netlify.com/api/v1/badges/10213b7f-0e91-4247-ade2-48b7d3dfcf5e/deploy-status)](https://app.netlify.com/sites/sweet-dodol-bd59bc/deploys)

-This language map of the United States provides insight into multilingualism and language use in the United States.
+This language map of the United States provides insight into multilingualism and language use.

 There are two different geographic areas used: states and [PUMAs (Public Use Microdata Areas)](https://www.census.gov/geo/reference/puma.html).
 PUMAs are contained within states, are built on census tracts and counties, and contain about 100,000 to 200,000 people.